 - 1. Analytical model based on understanding the behaviour of different components in a cluster and their impacts on the cluster demand/generation. - 2.
 Numerical model (Probabilistic model) based on data collected from measurements and simulations. - 3.
-Numerical-Analytical integrated model representation of a cluster-based load model as applied to a simulated version of the IEEE 123 system.
-Sub-clusters (C1A, C1B, C1C, C1D), as illustrated in the figure, can be integrated to develop Cluster 1.
-The integration of adjacent sub-clusters from two different clusters are also presented (for example, C1C-C2C and C1B-C3A).
+Numerical-Analytical integrated model

 The power system utilizing this model is assumed flexible in size and operation and supports clean energy, AC/DC hybrid configurations, customer engagement and choices.
-Figure 1 shows a conceptual
+Figure 1 shows a conceptual representation of a cluster-based load model as applied to a simulated version of the IEEE 123 system.